amoldhamale1105/MyOpenGLApp/README.md

 Please note that the glew and glfw libs are linked statically and thus necessitate installation in the /usr dir beforehand through their source code.
 Please refer to the CMakeLists.txt for a better understanding

 ## Build instructions
+### Windows
+Install [vckpg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vs) for Visual Studio
+Open project folder in Microsoft Visual Studio
+Update the `CMAKE_PREFIX_PATH` in CMakeLists.txt to match the installation location
+Create CMake settings json for app and add path to vcpkg toolchain file (vcpkg.cmake) in CMake settings
+Delete cache and congifure, followed by Build All/Rebuild All

+### Linux (Ubuntu)
 Run `cmake ..` from the build dir or reconfigure all if loaded in VSCode
 Run `make` or **build all** if loaded in VSCode

+> [!NOTE]
+> You need to install required dependency packages with respective package manager on your OS like `vcpkg` or `apt` if you face errors while configuring with cmake.

 The generated binary must be present in the bin dir on a successful build

 ## Output
+Launch the MyOpenGLApp executable from the project root as `./bin/MyOpenGLApp` or `.\bin\MyOpenGLApp.exe`

 The following scene should be visible in a window if the generated binary runs successfully with all its dependencies
 Navigate the scene with keys A, W and D and the mouse for looking around
 *A spotlight can be turned on for fun with the key L to test reflections and omnidirectional shadows*